Heapy1337/heapyFTP/README.md

-## What is BCSFC?
+## What is PFTPC?
-BCSFC means Basic Closed Source FTP Client
+PFTPC means Python FTP Client.
+PFTPC is a basic FTP Client that can... well... do basic stuff that every FTP Client can!